seanrioux/user-story-examples/index.md

 nav_order: 1
 ---

 # User story examples

 A free to use knowledge base to help you write better user stories.

 ## Getting Started

 User stories are a quick and easy way for us to conceptualize the action a person takes towards achieving their intent in a system.

-Simply follow the formula:
+To write a user story simply follow the formula:

 - As a `type of person`, I want to `do something` so that I can `get something`